microsoft/PowerToys/README.md

 ### PowerToys Run

-- New TimeDate plugin.
+- New plugin for time and date values/information.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- WindowWalker has more information in the tooltip, additional features like killing the process and closing the window, additional settings and improvements.
+- WindowWalker now has a tooltip, additional features like killing the process and closing the window, additional settings and improvements.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Unit converter now accepts additional ways of writing feet and gallon.
 Also interprets as either imperial or US gallons depending on current culture.
 Thanks [@yifan-k](https://github.com/yifan-k)!
 - Unit converter now accepts metre for meter.
 - Localization for Web Search and Unit Converter has been enabled.
 - Localization for Windows Terminal has been enabled.
 (This was a hotfix for 0.56)
 - Calculator now tries to always interpret the dot (.) symbol as a decimal separator, despite configured culture, to meet expectations.
 - Calculator now handles trailing zeroes on hexadecimal numbers correctly.
-- System can now get the local ip and mac addresses.
+- System commands plugin can now show the local ip and mac addresses.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Folder has improved results, with improved tooltips.
+- Folder plugin has improved results, with improved tooltips.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Setting has added entries for Screen Saver and Connect Wiring Display Panel.
+- Windows setting plugin has added entries for Screen Saver and Connect Wiring Display Panel.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Plugins can now show descriptions for their configurations in settings.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Fix for the focus issue when calling PowerToys Run for the first time after login and after returning from some windows.
 - Fix for a bug on Program when creating a shortcut.